 - Keeping credit utilization low.

-- Limiting applications for credit and avoid applying for a lot of credit at any one time.
+- Limiting credit applications and avoid applying for a lot of credit at any time.

 - Maintain a mix of credit types for at least some time

-- Patience is a virtue, good credit history takes time to build up
+- Patience is a virtue, and a good credit history takes time to build up

 Expert Credit-Building Tactics